Victor Ponta: Personal life

 Ponta and his first wife Roxana, a high school sweetheart, have one son; they were married in 1998 and divorced in 2006.
 That October, in China, he quietly wed Daciana Sârbu, a future Member of the European Parliament and the daughter of Ponta's Boc cabinet colleague Ilie Sârbu.
 The couple's relationship had become serious in 2004, after Ponta's son was born; they had a daughter in March 2008 and married in a Romanian Orthodox ceremony in the church in Bucharest's Grădina Icoanei that June.
 In 2020, the couple adopted a 6-year-old girl.
+They divorced in 2024.

 Ponta is the winner of the 1989 youth national championship in basketball, where he played for CSA Steaua București; and of the 2008 Dacia Logan Cup, where he was a co-pilot.
 In addition, he is an avowed supporter of FC Steaua București football club.
 He was made a knight of the National Order for Faithful Service in 2002, and in 2004 received the Order of the Star of Italian Solidarity.